CRUSTDE-ContainerizedRustDevEnv/total_commander_best_file_manager/README.md

 ## Sort and select

 Click on the column header to fast sort by: Name, Ext, Size or Date.
 Move up and down with the arrows and press Space.
 You selected a file/folder.
 Do it again and again.
 You have a selection.
 Very similar is `Shift + Up` and `Shift + Down`.
+If you press `Insert` it will select the file and move the cursor down.
+So multiple presses will select many files.
+Nice.
 There is also the `menu Mark - Select Group` to select with wildcard characters e.g. `*.jpg`.
 Once you have a selection all operations work on all the selected files together.

 ## Rename FileName